leshow/blog/content/post/unit_type_pattern.md

 }
 ```

 And everything would work just fine.
-I've seen `()` used before and I think it creates less room for confusion though.
+I obviously didn't invent this, I don't know who did, but I've seen `()` used before and I think it creates less room for confusion.

 Note, on IRC, an improvement was suggested that makes the existential return a bit more explicit (thanks talchas).
 Using the `()` type param again on the `new` impl: